rks101/eglinux/README.md

 - Remember: Command has got a name, options, and/or arguments.
 - There are plain-text on-screen manuals about Linux built-ins and commands.
 - There is a **man** I know who can help, and he tells us from the most reliable sources.
-- These on-screen manuals or man pages are the closest to what one can get as cursor-sensitive help on the system!
+- These on-screen manuals or man pages are one of the closest forms of context-sensitive help available on the system.
 - (While I am not around,) Always ask **man**, using man followed by command, built-in, or keyword:
 ```
 man man